baponkar/KeblaOS/README.md

 #### Get Involved

 We invite developers, enthusiasts, and visionaries to join us on this exciting journey.
-Whether you're an experienced programmer or just starting, your contribution can help shape the future of Indigenous OS.
+Whether you're an experienced programmer or just starting, your contribution can help shape the future of KeblaOS.

 ### How to Join